-Narcissa Black boarded the Hogwarts Express after waving farewell to her parents, who stood rigidly on the platform.
-As she passed compartment by compartment, searching for her best friends, she reminisced on the days when her two older sisters, Bellatrix and Andromeda, attended Hogwarts with her.
-School, and life in general, had become less entertaining since they’d graduated a few years ago, but she was thankful to still have her friends.
+Narcissa boarded the Hogwarts Express after waving farewell to her parents, who stood rigidly on the platform.
+As she passed compartment by compartment, searching for her best friends, she couldn’t help but reminisce on the days when both of her sisters attended Hogwarts with her.
+School, and life in general, had become less interesting since they were gone now, one of them for good, but she was thankful to still have her friends.

 As if reading her mind, a pair of hands grasped her shoulders from behind, pulling her back sharply.
-Would it not have been for her grabbing firmly onto the compartment door, avoiding a humiliating scenario where she would’ve toppled over with her skirt flying over her face.
+She quickly grabbed onto the compartment door, avoiding a humiliating scenario where she would’ve toppled over with her skirt flying over her face.
 Humiliation was intolerable for Narcissa.
-In fact, many things were intolerable for her.
 After all, she had a vital reputation to uphold, as she came from a noble and elite family.
 That was one of the reasons her family had disowned Andromeda at the start of the summer, because of the humiliation she had brought upon them by choosing that boy.
 Everyone else called him a Mudblood.
 Narcissa still didn’t know how she felt about that word.

-Of course, she had her reasons for disliking many of those things.
-Lies, for instance, because her father had lied to her for many months about joining the ranks of the Dark Lord.
+Another thing that was intolerable for Narcissa was lying.
+Lying, for instance, because her father had lied to her for many months about joining the ranks of the Dark Lord.
 When she finally did discover him concealing his Dark Mark one early morning, she had grown to harvest a hateful passion for Death Eaters, and for the Dark Lord, for stealing away her father’s commitment to their family.
-Narcissa did, however, support the cause, as it was a strong core of her beliefs, but endless days of witnessing the sorrow in her mother’s eyes had convinced her to seek out a better future for herself, one that led away from the path of darkness.
+Narcissa did, however, support The Cause, as it was a strong core of her beliefs, but endless days of witnessing the sorrow in her mother’s eyes had convinced her to seek out a better future for herself, one that led away from the path of darkness.
 She’d told no one outside her family of her father’s loyalties, not even her friends.
-She would not be able to bear them if they knew.

 “Cissy!” a voice yelled out, spinning Narcissa around and snapping her back into focus.

-“Nixie, you really shouldn’t scare me like that!”
-Narcissa cried, smacking her friend on the shoulder before embracing her in an affectionate hug.
+“Nixie!
+You really didn’t have to startle me like that,” Narcissa cried, smacking her friend on the shoulder before embracing her in an affectionate hug.